vuxcode/pr1-project-Josefin-animation/time-report.md

 Am now at 12 out of 27.

-approx 998 minutes so about 16 hours
+--approx 998 minutes so about 16 hours--

 >2025-12-15 Figured out i can add the username to the array correctly by using the array function unshift! worked for about 30 mins (started at 13:05).
 Made 3 new variables to differentiate the the else ifs that had the same requirements but in different order. so pink gets marker with STATUE, green with MAZE and blue with CORPSE. started at a bit before 16:00 (40 minutes).
 I have now added all else ifs for all 27 button combinations.

-NOTE TO SELF add the greenpressed, pinkpressed etc to the clicktracker
+>2025-12-16 Cleaned up notes that no longer applied in the program.
+And finishing the bug list and the README 30mins(end 17:03)
 # "Budget" 30 hours, 3-4 hours per week